 Due to a larger contact patch with the ground AT causes more friction, therefore, it has a higher rolling resistance.
 Since more effort is required to keep the tire moving, it will have a direct impact on its treadwear, as higher rolling resistance increases treadwear.
 It has a long link carbon compound to improve tread strength, however, it is still less durable than AT2.
 Its durability is further harmed by the inferior build quality, which reduces tire tread wear resistance.
 All these issues contribute to the loss of the tire’s average mileage, making it lower compared to its competitors.

 AT2 has a smaller contact patch which allows less rolling resistance.
 Less rolling resistance means less treadwear of the tire, which increases its durability and grants long-lasting life.
-Its stronger build quality reduces treadwear which makes the tire more resistant to wear and tear.
-Chips and a tear-resistant tread compound, as well as two steel belts, make the tire more durable and dependable, resulting in better mileage compared to AT.
+Its stronger build quality reduces treadwear which makes the tire more resilient to tear and wear.
+Tear-resistant compound and chips, as well as two steel belts, make the tire more durable and dependable, resulting in better mileage compared to AT.

 Which Tire is more comfortable?

-AT provides excellent comfort while traveling on the road since the narrow grooves produce minimal noise during high-speed travel because few particles get trapped inside its grooves, resulting in only a minor noise.
+AT provides excellent comfort while driving on the road since the narrow grooves produce minimal noise during higher-speed because few particles of air get trapped in its grooves, resulting in only a minor noise.
 However, the off-road comfort is significantly reduced, since narrower grooves are unable to absorb the jerk when dealing with difficult terrain which makes the off-road journey terrible.

 The AT2 tire has wider grooves as compared to AT, this tire fails to maintain on-road comfort rides since wide grooves produce a lot of noise at high speeds.
 This noise is caused by air particles stuck inside the grooves striking its wall back and forth.
 The wider grooves work as shock absorbers while off-roading which absorbs the effect of jerks on uneven terrain.
 This improves the tire off-road comfort by allowing smoother navigation.

 Firestone Destination AT is a more expensive tire because it has additional features that enable a better on-road experience, a decent build quality, and respectable mileage.
-The Destination AT2, on the other hand, provides better off-road performance due to its unique tread design with higher durability and mileage as well.
-Customers should select these kinds of tires based on their needs and preferences.
+The Destination AT2, on the other hand, provides better off-road performance with higher durability and mileage as well.

 - AT2 performs better off-road while AT performs well on-road

-- Mud, soft snow, and gravel traction of AT2 is much better due to wider grooves.
+- Mud, soft snow, and rock performance of AT2 is much improved because of wider grooves.

 - AT2 has an advantage over AT due to its bold stone ejectors.